devkumar2313/loggers/README.md

     cat log | xagrs rm -rf

 #####Detailed Installation:#####
-Add this directory to the PYTHONPATH,
+Add this directory to the PYTHON PATH,

 e.g. in bash shell: